speedy012/chair-kidz-mod-3-challenge-practice/README.md

 ![Example](assets/demo1.gif)

 * As a user, when the page loads, I should see a list of `kidz` in a drop-down list.
 Selecting a kid and pressing the `Add Kid` button should place the kid in a chair on the DOM.
-The styling has done for you, and the resulting HTML for a `Kid` should be as follows:
+The styling has been done for you, and the resulting HTML for a `Kid` should look as follows:

 ```html
 <div id=3-container class="kid-chair-container">